April 6, 2026 · 8 min read

 No credit card required

+Savannah is one of the South's most distinctive short-term rental markets.
+The city's 22 original squares, antebellum architecture, thriving arts scene anchored by SCAD, and a culinary reputation that rivals Charleston make it a year-round draw for couples, families, and event-goers.
 STR hosts in Savannah must navigate Georgia's sales tax, Chatham County hotel/motel tax, and City of Savannah STR licensing requirements while managing the unique maintenance demands of historic district properties.
 Here's everything you need to know about Savannah taxes, regulations, and write-offs for 2026.

 Local STR Regulations in Savannah

-Savannah's historic district—which encompasses much of the most desirable STR real estate in the city—is subject to Historic District Overlay regulations that govern exterior modifications, signage, and property character.
+Savannah's historic district is also subject to Historic District Overlay regulations that govern exterior modifications, signage, and property character.
 While these overlays primarily affect physical modifications to properties, they add a compliance layer that STR hosts in the district must navigate when making any improvements or exterior changes.

 SCAD and Event Demand